gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Creating a Stand-alone Library to be used in a non-Ada context
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is easy to adapt the SAL build procedure discussed above for use of a SAL in a non-Ada context.
+It's easy for you to adapt the SAL build procedure discussed above for use of a SAL in a non-Ada context.

 The only extra step required is to ensure that library interface subprograms are compatible with the main program, by means of ``pragma Export`` or ``pragma Convention``.

-Here is an example of simple library interface for use with C main program:
+Here's an example of simple library interface for use with C main program:

 .. code-block:: ada